MareoRaft/notes/backup notes.md

   * CCC will tell you how much file space is identified
   * if the amount of free space on the external HD is not enough, you need to delete old backups or something

+Remarks:
+  * it took me 60 minutes to delete old folders and _ minutes to backup 77 GB. (backup start 21:51pm end _:__pm)